fitabigail/Lamborghini-Deals/README.md

 ---
 </br>

-The main purpose of the template choosed is to be build an website suitable for a car dealer easy to be remembered.
-LamorghiniDeal is built with the Bootstrap 5 framework (version: v4.0.0) has some jQuery plugin to give a nice look and functionality.
-The template use Google Font: **Open Sans** and **Playfair Display**, Font Awesome Icon to make the template.
+The main purpose of the template chosen is to build a website suitable for a car dealer easy to be remembered.
+LamorghiniDeal is built with the Bootstrap 5 framework (version: v4.0.0) and has some jQuery plugins to give a nice look and functionality.
+The template uses Google Font: **Open Sans** and **Playfair Display**, Font Awesome Icon to make the template.
 Red skin colors  **#dc141d** and **#f0151f**.
-You must have to keep all these dependencies if you wish the template work same to you as preview.
+You must have to keep all these dependencies if you wish the template to work the same for you as a preview.
 <details>
 Animate CSS
 Google Fonts